-I stood on the left hand side of Hammersmith Tube Station a good quarter of an hour before the actual date at 7.30 pm, to make sure I would be on time to meet up with Sebastian, ‘Sebee’ to all the employees at Crofton Design & Co where we both worked.
+I stood on the left-hand side of Hammersmith Tube Station a good quarter of an hour before the actual date at 7.30 p.m., to make sure I would be on time to meet up with Sebastian, ‘Sebee’ to all the employees at Crofton Design & Co, where we both worked.

 He was married and divorced.
 He was quite pleasant and young enough to remarry.
 He was my age.
 We had gone out once, in a pub around Hammersmith and got on well.
-When he decided to spend the last day of 1999 with me, I said yes thus cancelling any other arrangements coming my way.
+When he decided to spend the last day of 1999 with me, I said ‘yes’, thus cancelling any other arrangements coming my way.

 I went up and down the pavement to kill time, always on the lookout for Sebee.

 When I started feeling my feet getting cold, I looked at my watch.
 It was 7.40.
-My date was already 10 minutes late.
-I put the delay down to the traffic on that special day and a couple of other silly reasons we women invent to justify men’s shortcomings.
+My date was already ten minutes late.
+I put the delay down to the traffic and a couple of other silly reasons we women invent to justify men’s shortcomings.
 That brought to mind the abysmal disasters I had been through since I started dating.

 All of a sudden, I felt like an idiot standing there in my best coat, black suede shoes, bag, my 1970 Gucci scarf, the one with the horses and horse-bits that I always thought brought me luck, being jostled around by passengers going in and out of the station, kissing and greeting at leisure, with faces full of hope and fun, anticipating great moments of 2000.

 I looked at my watch again.
 Five minutes to eight.
-I stood rooted to my spot on the designated left hand side of the main entrance, not knowing what to do.
-Then, at ten past eight, mechanically, without any intention, purpose or desire, I saw green on the traffic lights at the intersection, took it for an invitation and in sleepwalker mode, crossed over the road into King Street.
+I stood rooted to my spot on the designated left-hand side of the main entrance, not knowing what to do.
+At ten past eight, mechanically, without any intention, purpose or desire, I saw green on the traffic lights at the intersection, took it for an invitation and in sleepwalker mode, crossed over the road into King Street.

 I walked in a straight line and sat on a chair outside, on the pavement of the first pub I found.
 I watched the crowd going about their business.
 Children holding their mother’s hand, gyrating sparklers in the other.
-A fire cracker burst with a loud noise behind me.
+A firecracker burst with a loud noise behind me.
 I nearly jumped off my chair.
 A waitress came and I asked for a glass of wine.
 I drank it.
 It made me a bit heady but not merry.
 I wrapped my collar tighter around my neck and crossed my arms to keep warm.
 I do not know to this day how long I intended to sit there and, furthermore, what for.
 Nonetheless, I looked at my watch, habit, I suppose.
-8.30 pm.
+8.30 p.m.

-I then saw a middle aged man standing not far from the pub about four yards from my table.
+I saw a middle-aged man standing not far from the pub about four yards from my table.
 He held a huge bunch of red roses with one hand and smoked with the other.
-When it came to its end, he stubbed it nervously under his foot and looked at his watch.
+When it came to its end, he stubbed it under his foot and looked at his watch.
 I wondered how many he had already smoked.

-He then disappeared.
+He disappeared.
 I wondered where he had gone only to reappear on the same spot after a few minutes.
-He stretched his neck in the direction of Hammersmith Tube Station and scanned the crowd on the pavement like one looking for a needle a haystack.
+He stretched his neck in the direction of Hammersmith Tube Station and scanned the crowd on the pavement like one looking for a needle in a haystack.